 What are the Costs?

 I believe my prices are fair and competitive.
 The prices I charge include my insurances – I am fully insured with public liability insurance, my professional and discreet standards, my time on your Wedding day along with my time during the edit and travel costs to your location.
 But most of all, you are paying for me, my unique style and my extensive expertise and wedding experience.
-With over 150 Weddings under my belt I have the experience to handle any little issues or situations that may arise.
+With almost 200 Weddings under my belt I have the experience to handle any little issues or situations that may arise.

 Commissions start from £1000 for a UK Wedding.

 Please drop me a line for further info.